 - Cereals, canned items, and rice typically display a “best if used by” date.
 This is an approximate date to use the food for best quality.
-These foods are still safe to eat.
+It’s not a purchase or safety date.

-- “Expiration date” or “Use by” date refers to the last date the item is recommended by the manufacturer to be used by for peak quality.
-Items displaying “expiration date” should be purchased prior to that date, but are still safe, wholesome, and good quality if properly handled and stored.
+- “Use by” date refers to the last date the item is recommended by the manufacturer to be used by for peak quality.
+This date is determined by the manufacturer or the product, and items are typically still safe, wholesome, and good quality after this date if properly handled and stored.

 These guidelines apply to the food received by the Giving Cupboard directly from local food drives and other sources.
 Remember that spoilage can occur over time, even if a can is not dented.
 Use common sense.
 When in doubt, throw it out!

 The Giving Cupboard does not accept or distribute: